rerun-io/rerun/rerun_py/docs/docs.md

 The documentation exists as a [Github Pages](https://pages.github.com/) project which is hosted from the contents of the `gh-pages` branch.

-`mike` updates this branch with new content as part of CI and manually n release.
+`mike` updates this branch with new content as part of CI

 Every commit that lands to main will generate bleeding edge documentation as HEAD.
 Behind the scenes, a github action is just running: